eclipse-cdt-cloud/cdt-cloud-blueprint/theia-extensions/blueprint-example-generator/resources/clangd-contexts/CLANGD_CONTEXTS_README.md

-# CMake Example Project
+# Example Workspace with Clangd Contexts

-This is a simple multi-context project with two different _clangd contexts_ that should be properly handled by code completion suggestions and warnings in the code editor.
+This is a simple multi-project workspace that has two different _clangd contexts_ that should be properly handled by code completion suggestions and warnings in the code editor.

-## How to Build the Project
+## How to Build the Workspace

 Make sure that you have `gcc` from the GNU toolchain and `cmake` on the `PATH`.
 Then build the workspace using